razorpay/razorpay-cordova/ISSUE_TEMPLATE.md

+* **Common to Both platforms :-**

-- [ ] I have gone through the README and modified the module map(only for iOS).(https://github.com/razorpay/razorpay-cordova)
+  - [ ] I have gone through the README(https://github.com/razorpay/razorpay-cordova)
   - [ ] I have searched for a similar issue (https://github.com/razorpay/razorpay-cordova/issues)
   - [ ] I am using the latest version of our framework (https://github.com/razorpay/razorpay-cordova/releases)
+  - [ ] I have cleaned my project.

+* **Specific to iOS Users :-**
+  - [ ] I have modified the module map as specified in the readme (https://github.com/razorpay/razorpay-cordova)
-- [ ] I have cleaned my project , deleted derived data and rebuilt it.
+  - [ ] I have deleted the contents of the derived data folder and rebuild it.

 <!-- Describe your issue in detail. -->

 ## IDE Specs